Have you ever wondered how long to keep bank statements? Managing piles of financial paperwork and documents is a common headache.

 Excel allows you to organize, analyze, and work with your statement data more efficiently.

-DocuClipper is a useful service that converts PDF bank statements into Excel automatically, saving you the hassle of manual data entry.
+DocuClipper is a bank statement converter that easily converts PDF bank statements into Excel automatically, saving you the hassle of manual data entry.

 With DocuClipper, you can quickly convert statements from any bank into spreadsheets to simplify reconciling accounts, creating budgets, and performing cash flow analysis.